This post may contain affiliate links. Please read our disclosure policy.

 So knowing that, how can I send them to school stressed out and anxious from MY behavior?

 Is this a hard rule to keep?
 Yes!
-Especially when little irritating things start to add up in the mornings, and I just CAN NOT for the life of me understand why my kids can’t seem to find two matching shoes as we are headed out the door.
+Especially when little irritating things start to add up in the mornings.
+When our kids were young, I could not, for the life of me, understand why they could never seem to find two matching shoes as we were headed out the door. 🙂

 Do I keep this rule perfectly every day?
 No…because I’m human.

-And don’t think I give my kids a free pass on behavior, attitudes, or actions that don’t fly in our home.
-I usually say a simple “We can talk about it this afternoon,” and then I address it that same day.
+Note: Don’t think that “saving it for later” meant I was giving the kids a free pass on behavior, attitudes, or actions that don’t fly in our home.
+I’d usually say a simple, “We can talk about it this afternoon,” and then I address it that same day.

 Related: Consequences for Kids that Actually Work